Category: Her Space

 Little boys fall on the ground at the grocery store and cry for candy when their mommy won’t give it to them.

-Little boys also wine, complain, and let their FEELINGS guide their actions.
+Little boys also whine, complain, and let their FEELINGS guide their actions.

 Trust me, your wife craves a MAN, not a boy.